isomerpages/cris-precise/_research/Call for Proposals.md

 1. All proposals will be reviewed by the PRECISE-SG100K Scientific Committee.

-2. The guiding principle adopted by the PRECISE-SG100K Scientific Committee is to maximise use of the dataset, and to optimise the quality of the science carried out.
+2. The guiding principle adopted by the PRECISE-SG100K Scientific Committee is to maximise use of the dataset and to optimise the quality of the science carried out.

 3. PRECISE-SG100K Scientific Committee may make suggestions for ways in which the research could be strengthened or may ask groups to work together if their proposals are overlapping.

 4. Projects that are out of scope (e.g. do not align with participant consents) will be declined.

-5. Data access for Flagship Projects will be made available under the PRECISE-SG100K Umbrella data access approval from TRUST\[1\]&nbsp;Data Access Committee (DAC).
+5. Data access for Flagship Projects will be made available under the PRECISE-SG100K Umbrella data access approval from TRUST<sup>[1]</sup>;Data Access Committee (DAC).

 6. Other approved Driver Projects will need to apply for data access separately to either TRUST DAC (if clinical data are requested) or the PRECISE-SG100K DAC (if only research phenotype and/or genomic data are requested).